 What Causes a Melatonin Hangover?

 As we dive further into the science, we learn that the timing of melatonin dosage matters just as much as the dosage itself.
 Yes, overwhelming brain receptors by taking too much Melatonin supplementation can result in the notorious hangover feeling and prevent you from achieving quality sleep.
 But, taking Melatonin too late at night or in an extended-release form can also be the root cause for the next day grogginess.
 Surprisingly, many people who take melatonin supplements claim to dose 5 mg or more a night, making Melatonin hangovers quite common.
+If you struggle with sleep problems, it's wise to start with a low dose when trying any sleep supplement to minimize the risk of Melatonin side effects.

 Symptoms of a Melatonin Hangover